rf8f76e33/apijam-FS/Lab Guides/Lab 1 - Design and Build a simple API Proxy/README.md

 ## Part 1: A Brief Introduction to OpenAPI Spec

-For the purposes of illustration, we've created a specification describing an API that manages information about hotels.
+For the purposes of illustration, we've created a specification describing an API that manages information about payments.

 **Estimated Time: 6 minutes**